LucDupAtGitHub/PDBP/README.md

 In a way programs generalize *functions*.
 A *function application* (more precisely, the *evaluation* of a *function application expression*) transforms *function arguments* to yield a *function result*.
 A *program execution* also, *somehow*, transforms *program arguments* to yield a *program result*.
 When there is no danger of confusion we are simply going to write *arguments* and *result* (not mentioning *function* or *program*).

 Our library is also about *computation descriptions*.
 They are similar to program descriptions.
-By abuse of notation, we are also often going to refer to both *computation descriptions* and their *meaning* them as *computations*.
+By abuse of notation, we are also often going to refer to both *computation descriptions* and their *meaning* as *computations*.

 In a way computations generalize *expressions*.
 An *expression evaluation* yields an *expression result*.
 A *computation execution* also, *somehow*, yields a *computation result*.
 When there is no danger of confusion we are simply going to write *result* (not mentioning *function* or *computation*).